skasinos/AddressBookAPI/README.md

 ## Documentation
 To view documented endpoints navigate to [http://127.0.0.1:8000/swagger/](http://127.0.0.1:8000/swagger/) or [http://127.0.0.1:8000/redoc/](http://127.0.0.1:8000/redoc/) and to download JSON containing specification of API to [http://127.0.0.1:8000/swagger.json](http://127.0.0.1:8000/swagger.json).

+## Registration and login
+- A user needs to be registered [http://127.0.0.1:8000/api/auth/register](http://127.0.0.1:8000/api/auth/register).
+- Registered users can then login with `username` and `password`.

 ## Filterning and Pagination
 - A user may request a specific id using [http://127.0.0.1:8000/api/addressbook/?id=5](http://127.0.0.1:8000/api/addressbook/?id=5).